Hong Kong’s business standing weakens

-Hong Kong government plans for curbing access to its corporate registry are moving forward.
-The measures will bar all but select groups read more such as due diligence experts from access to details on directors and private company particulars, by removing address details and partially obscuring identity numbers.
-In an experiment, independent investor David Webb searched the registry and found 16 directors with identical names that shared visible ID numbers with at least one namesake.
+HONG KONG (Reuters Breakingviews) - Hong Kong government plans for curbing access to its corporate registry are moving forward.
+The measures will bar all but select groups such as due diligence experts from access to details on directors and private company particulars, by removing address details and partially obscuring identity numbers.
+In an experiment, independent investor David Webb searched the registry and found 16 directors with identical names that shared visible ID numbers with at least one namesake here.

 Capital Calls - More concise insights on global finance: